maxdevblock/cubmods/Manual/Reference Guide/smry.md

 ## `CUBres`

-Default Class for MLE results; each model module function extends this Class with specific functions.
-An instance  of the extended Class is returned by `.mle()` functions.
+Default Class for MLE results; each model module extends this Class to an _ad hoc_ Class with specific functions.
+An instance of the extended Class is returned by `.mle()` functions of model modules.

 - Methods
   - `.` (_type_):